-Original Indian Constitution was adopted by the Constituent Assembly in the year 1949.
+The Constituent Assembly adopted the original Indian Constitution in the year 1949.
 It had a total of 395 articles and 22 parts.
-With the course of time, as the demands increased, many other articles and three other parts were added to the Constitution through subsequent amendments.
-As of now, the Indian constitution has a total of about 450 articles divided in 25 parts.
+Over time, as the demands increased, many other articles and three other parts were added to the Constitution through subsequent amendments.
+Currently, the Indian constitution has about 450 articles divided into 25 parts.

 The post below sheds light on the most important parts of the Indian Constitution that one must know.

-The idea behind the Must-Know Articles of Indian Constitution is not to have them by heart when one opts for competitive exams like UPSC .
-The main motif is to get them educated enough to have a fair share of the idea about the nature and salient features of the Indian Constitution like Federalism, Separation of Powers, Fundamental Rights and so on.
+The idea behind the Must-Know Articles of the Indian Constitution is not to have them by heart when one opts for competitive exams like UPSC.
+The main motif is to get them educated enough to have a fair share of the idea about the nature and salient features of the Indian Constitution like Federalism, Separation of Powers, Fundamental Rights, and so on.

 - Article 12 –35

 Specifies the number of seats in the Rajya Sabha